Change of Admitting Status for a Master’s Level Degree/Major Program

 If a change of admit status is embedded in a larger restructuring proposal, information should be provided that covers these same points.
 In such cases, GFEC will approve change of admit status in the context of the restructuring proposal.

-- The program faculty prepare a proposal document, formally approve the proposal and forward the proposal to the dean’s offices.
+- The program faculty prepare a proposal document in Lumen Programs, formally approve the proposal and advance the proposal to the dean’s offices.
+It is required that the department chair, or designee, enters approval information in Lumen Programs indicating the process and/or determination of the faculty.

 - The dean’s office approves the proposal through their standard process, usually by consideration at the school/college academic planning council.

-- The dean/dean’s designee forwards the proposal to Dean of the Graduate School and Provost with a cover memo of support and the proposal as an attachment.
+- The dean/dean’s designee advances the proposal to Dean of the Graduate School and Provost.

 - The Graduate School will review the materials and schedule the proposal for consideration at the Graduate Faculty Executive Committee.
 Subsequently, the University Academic Planning Council will also approve the action as a matter of automatic consent.